sammuelyee/docs/cartodb-editor.md

 - **Animated**
 Activate this slider to turn your temporal data into a linear torque animation.

-- **Cumulative**
-Activate this slider to accumulate your heat marker data over time leaving a trail of past data locations on your map.

 Torque visualizations also have [Torque CartoCSS](http://docs.cartodb.com/cartodb-editor.html#cartocss) options to further customize the look of your visualization.

 #### Torque Category